ssMaritime

 Author’s private collection

-In 1968 several exterior changes were made, with her hull being painted a light grey, and her was mainmast removed.
+In 1968 several exterior changes were made, with her hull being painted a light grey, and her mainmast was removed.
 In 1967 she was reregistered in Panama, however, one year later Chandris Lines returned her to Greek registry.

 SS Australis seen after the 1968 refit